 Staff Augmentation:

 This approach can be more cost-effective than traditional hiring since companies save on expenses such as benefits, insurance, and long-term employee training.
+Temporary workers can be a cost-effective solution as they do not require long-term financial commitments.
 Additionally, there is no need to invest in the additional infrastructure that is often required when permanently expanding the team.

 Traditional Recruitment: